kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 - A Linux kernel with cgroup v2 support.
 - The host's `/sys/fs/cgroup` mounted with the `nsdelegate` option (the default in modern systemd; required for safe operation, see [cpuset Isolation](#cpuset-isolation)).
 - A container runtime that supports the new CRI `cgroup_mount_mode` field and advertises it in the node-level `RuntimeFeatures`.
+- A kubelet managing a cgroup per Pod (`--cgroups-per-qos`).
+- Node Declared Features enabled in kube-scheduler and kubelet.

 ### Scalability